dotnet/core/roadmap.md

 - .NET Core code is high quality, has compelling performance, and is highly reliable.
 - .NET Core can be ported to a broad set of OS platforms and chip architectures.
-- .NET Core can be deployed with the application, side-by-side with orher versions.
+- .NET Core can be deployed with the application, side-by-side with other versions.
 - .NET Core has a broad API surface that makes it suitable for most payloads.
 - Developers can acquire a .NET Core developer environment quickly and intuitively.
-- Developers can productively and intuitively build apps, using documentation, samples and NuGet components.
+- Developers can productively and intuitively build apps, using documentation, samples, community resources, and NuGet packages.

-Active ports:

-- OS: Linux, macOS, FreeBSD and Windows.
-- Linux distros: RHEL, Fedora, Debian family, CentOS.
-- Windows versions: Win7+ (client and server).
-- Chips: X64, X86, ARM32, ARM64.
-- Specialized hardware: Raspberry Pi.

 Contributions
 =============